magogate/DataWarehouse_And_Reporting/README.md

 ```
 more information on this is available at https://www.programiz.com/python-programming/exception-handling

-## How to re-name index in Pandas DataFrame
+## How to rename index in Pandas DataFrame
 You can use following code
 ```
 df.index = [1, 2, 3]